juanjosevega99/technical-test-torre/README.md

 This is an idea for technical test, find specific strengths for a better job and where to learn them

 ## Logic
 Algorithm for this is an analysis of its strengths and the strengths the company needs.
-Here TORRE will already know and recommend where you can quickly learn
+Here Torre will already know and recommend where you can quickly learn

 If the feature is accepted, the logic can be implement to detect the most demanded skills and recommend learning them for achieve the mission of fulfilling for everyone